nya3jp/tast/docs/code_reviews.md

 ### Run unit tests

 Unit tests are not run automatically in repo upload hooks for technical reasons.
-You need to run them manually by the following command in the Chrome OS chroot:
+You need to run them manually by the following command in the ChromeOS chroot:

 ```
 ~/trunk/src/platform/tast/fast_build.sh -T